 Along with our marketing team, designers have been worked on a landing page copy and imagery.
 At this stage, we also implemented basic colors and fonts for our project.

 After testing clickable prototypes I prepared UI for a dashboard.
 I covered several user flows and described how the interface would change depending on the type of user.

 For this project we used Figma.
 We have had a nice experience while working with it newly released features.

 Our UI system included all the necessary states for the elements, buttons, icons, etc. When there will be a need to extend the UI system, it would be very simple, I believe!

 It is nice to be aware of continuous interface growth.
-Some more features are added and then we have twice as more controls and icons as we should.
+When features are added, we have twice as many controls and icons as we should.
+How should we organize and display them?
 This is crucial for a UX Designer to review the flow and users' roles all the time to control how the interface looks.
-For example, if a user is already logged in and has posted some tracks, there's no need to show him the "Register Your Label" button on the Dashboard, because obviously it was already done.
+For example, if a user is already logged in and has posted some tracks, there's no need to show him the "Register Your Label" button on the Dashboard, because it was already done.

 Very important to have Support and Help in a visible place on a Dashboard.
-Even if the interface is clear from the logic and visual perspective, there is always a place for a user to hesitate.
+Even if the interface is clear, there is always a place for a user to hesitate.
 When your service is fresh, and users are early registered, it's better to provide detailed FAQ and Customer Support.
 Chat is the best option.
-It gives you an opportunity not only to engage users and allow them to know your service better but also reduces some UX questions by continuing user testing during a production stage.
+It allows you not only to engage users and allow them to know your service better but also reduces some UX questions by continuing user testing during a production stage.